Digital Marketing vs Traditional Marketing: Key Differences (2026)

 8. Sustainability:

-Digital Marketing: More environmentally friendly as it relies less on physical materials.
+Digital Marketing: More environmentally friendly, as it relies less on physical materials.

 Traditional Marketing: Often depends on physical materials (e.g., paper for print ads, billboards), which have a greater environmental impact.